dotnet/docs/docs/architecture/cloud-native/scale-containers-serverless.md

 ---
 title: Scaling containers and serverless applications
-description: Scaling cloud native applications with Azure Kubernetes Service to meet user demand by increasing individual machine resources or increasing the number of machines in an application cluster. ms.date: 09/23/2019
+description: Scaling cloud-native applications with Azure Kubernetes Service to meet user demand by increasing individual machine resources or increasing the number of machines in an application cluster. ms.date: 09/23/2019
 ---
 # Scaling containers and serverless applications